Jarviskit/.github/profile/Readme.md

 ---

 *Choose the right tool for your specific needs.
 If you need the architectural flexibility that JarvisKit provides, we're here to help.
 If CopilotKit meets your requirements, it's a fantastic choice.*

+*Please note that JarvisKit is undergoing rapid development.
+As a result, we are currently providing the full source code of the project instead of pre-built libraries.
+We apologize for any inconvenience this may cause and greatly appreciate your support and contributions.*

+*From the JarvisKit team in Hanoi, with ❤️!*